 On behalf of The Law Office of Gustavo E. Frances, P.A.

 The divorce process can understandably be daunting.
 Although it can be financially challenging for people at all levels of wealth, it can be especially difficult for those with many assets.
-A divorce attorney, however, can lead you through the property division process in Florida, which is considered an equitable distribution state.
+A divorce lawyer, however, can lead you through the property division process in Florida, which is considered an equitable distribution state.

 What is Equitable Distribution?

 Property division is typically easiest to deal with if two people who are getting divorced can decide on their own how to split their property between themselves.
 However, most divorcing spouses cannot always address the division of their property in an amicable way, so they usually have to go to court.

 Because Florida is an equitable distribution state, a judge will decide what is considered equitable, or fair, when splitting a divorcing couple’s property.
-This is opposite of what happens in a community property state, where the couple’s property would simply be split down the middle.
+This is the opposite of what happens in a community property state, where the couple’s property would simply be split down the middle.

 As a result, two-thirds of a couple’s property might go to the spouse who earns more, while the other party may only receive a third of the property.
 To achieve this split, the court will typically calculate the value of the couple’s entire marital estate and then grant each party a percentage.